MicrosoftLearning/MB-210-Dynamics365forSales/Instructions/Labs/LAB[MB-210]_M02Lab01_Manage_Customers.md

 5. Click **Reactivate Lead**.

-6. The Lead will be reactivated, the status will change to New, and the record will become editable.
+6. The Lead will be reactivated, the status will change back to New, and the record will become editable.